LakshmiPeri/memtier-redis/README.md

 ## Multple Options
 The following are mutliple options of running memtier and testing latency.
 1. Run memtier from laptop.
 Enable port-forward to database service.
-2. Login to the least busy node run memtier.
+2. Login to the least busy pod and run memtier.
 3. Run memtier workload in kubernetes cluster.
 This also allows ability to run paralle memtier workloads increasing load.

 ## Required configurations